 Toxic substances, poisonous gases, irritants, and other workplace dangers can cause costly, painful, and life-long injuries and ailments.
-If you or a loved one has sustained injuries, diseases, illnesses, or damages of any kind as a result of work-related diseases or exposure to harmful substances, a New Jersey occupational exposure and disease claim lawyer at Camili & Capo, PA can help.
+If you or a loved one has sustained injuries, diseases, illnesses, or damages of any kind as a result of work-related diseases or exposure to harmful substances, New Jersey occupational exposure lawyers at Camili & Capo, PA can help.
 Even if you have workers’ compensation coverage, our occupational exposure attorney in Passaic County, NJ can help you navigate the complexities of physical injury law, insurance claims, settlement negotiations, and trial proceedings.

 OSHA Standard 1910.1030 defines occupational exposure as reasonably anticipated contact with harmful or infectious materials or substances such as contaminated blood or hazardous chemicals.
 Even if dealing with such substances is part of your job description, that does not absolve your employer or other parties such as chemical product manufacturers, packagers, and transporters from safely producing, packaging, and transporting such substances.
 If they fail to do so, they can be liable for any resultant damages and losses that you sustain.

 You have the right to work in a safe environment, and there are OSHA, federal, and state guidelines that your employer must follow to meet those standards.
 A failure to do so is a failure to protect your rights.
 We fight for victims of this negligence so that they are compensated for the losses they suffer as a result.
-Contact an experienced New Jersey occupational exposure and disease claim lawyer at our firm today to secure your financial well-being after suffering a workplace injury involving occupational diseases and injuries.
+Contact experienced New Jersey occupational exposure lawyers at our firm today to secure your financial well-being after suffering a workplace injury involving occupational diseases and injuries.

 Here are a few examples of common occupational hazards and risks that can lead to serious illnesses, diseases, and injuries.

 This non-exhaustive list paints a pretty stark picture: workplace dangers are all around us, and a single point of failure, a moment’s negligence, or intentionally ignoring important workplace safety protocols can lead to serious injuries or even death.
-You have the right to compensation if this happens to you, so call a New Jersey occupational exposure and disease claim lawyer at our firm today so that we can file an insurance claim and pursue your case while you focus on recovering.
+You have the right to compensation if this happens to you, so call New Jersey occupational exposure lawyers at our firm today so that we can file an insurance claim and pursue your case while you focus on recovering.

 Occupational exposure cases often involve one or more of the following health issues and injuries: